Ayush-Agarwal-24/genai-trip-planner/README.md

 ## Features

 * **Travel Readiness Compass:** Gemini enriches each itinerary with a live radar across budget fit, logistics, weather resilience, sustainability and theme alignment, complete with alerts and recommended next actions.
-* **Ava - Live Voice Mode:** A telecaller-style voice journey that captures all trip requirements via Google Cloud Speech and instantly produces a fresh itinerary.
+* **Ava - Live Voice Mode:** A guided voice journey that captures trip requirements via Google Cloud Speech and produces a fresh itinerary.
+When the plan is ready, it auto-loads in the planner and the voice overlay closes.
 * **AI Trip Preview:** Launch a cinematic, narrated walkthrough of each day; the script is auto-generated and streams through the browser speech engine for showtime.
 * **Personalized Itinerary Generation:** Get a custom-tailored itinerary based on your destination and preferences.
 * **Interactive Map View:** Visualize your trip on a map.